-An SSL (Secure Sockets Layer) certificate used is to encrypt traffic between systems, such as client and server.
+An SSL (Secure Sockets Layer) certificate encrypts traffic between systems, such as client and server.
 This is done to protect data that might include confidential information, Social Security numbers, and personal information.

 SSL involves using a pair of the public (available to anyone) and private (exclusive to destination server) keys to handle the encryption and decryption process.

 You might have come across the term TLS (Transport Layer Security) – a protocol that is an improved SSL version.
 The two terms are used interchangeably, but this article will use SSL, the more popular term.

 Threats to data security and privacy keep increasing as more functions move online.
 If you own a business website, it's no longer optional to have an SSL certificate.
 The main reason for this is to protect users from man-in-the-middle attacks.
 And it comes with SEO benefits, too.
 Search engines such as Google check site security as one of the essential factors in SEO ranking.
 Some web browsers like Chrome also alert users if a site is not secure, which could keep some people away from your site.

 Another benefit of an SSL certificate is that it serves as proof of identity (authentication); it assures information privacy.
 It also assures users of information integrity.
 This is especially crucial if your web application deals with financial or electronic commerce transactions.

 Although SSL is secure, attackers use installation and configuration loopholes to steal data.
 Because of such vulnerabilities, it's not enough to install the SSL certificate.

 Below are basic SSL best practices that will help ensure data security in transit.